 I’ll run through the recipe here to get you started with lots of extra tips.
 If you like, skip on down to the the printable recipe card below with complete instructions and nutrition information.

-To make the cake, butter, sugar, and eggs are beaten together until the mixture is nice and fluffy.
+To make the cake: Butter, sugar, and eggs are beaten together until the mixture is nice and fluffy.
 The dry ingredients (flour, etc.) are added alternately with sour cream.
 The cake batter will be thick.

-Hopefully you weren’t scared off when you heard this cake has a filling.
+Add the filling: Hopefully you weren’t scared off when you heard this cake has a filling.
 No fears, you won’t have to slice this cake in half and try to spread jam or pudding in between layers.
 A simple mixture of sugar and cinnamon with a teaspoon of cocoa (for a rich brown color) is sprinkled onto the batter and baked right in the cake.
 Spread half the batter into a pan, sprinkle on the filling mixture, and spread the other half of the batter on top.

-Ahem!
+Whoops!
 You may notice in the photos that my streusel layer is kind of close to the bottom.
 Apparently I divided the batter unevenly.
 That’s just how it goes sometimes and it doesn’t affect the quality of the coffee cake one bit.
 Keeps us humble, right?

-Next comes the streusel.
+Sprinkle on streusel.
 The streusel is the “frosting” so this cake is ready to serve immediately – no need to frost it.
 That’s one of the reasons this coffee cake recipe is perfect for breakfast or brunch.

 What is Streusel?